rbckman/tarina/README.md

 - be able to expand / build on it / make modifications
 - be able to connect to it / program it to do things
 - do a film on the fly without the need of a another computer
-- be able to watch your film directly on a screen ones you've filmed it
+- be able to watch your film directly on a screen once you're done filming
 - learn about programming and your own crafts to really get down to the nitty-gritty.

 Connect